 Very different than the final, aside from the border and Mario's overworld sprite.
 On the top side of the border is Small Mario walking (albeit using very different sprites), the lives counter, the stage number (using a World-Level style similar to the pre-Super Mario Bros.
 3 games), and (for whatever reason) coin and score counters.

 There are four "Worlds", at least three of which have a Fortress (seemingly looking no different than the final) at the end.
 The domed mushroom-like house is clearly a starting point, not unlike the START tiles of Super Mario Bros.
-3, with World 2 to the right and World 4 downward.
+3, with World 2 to the right.

 Assuming the World above the house also ends with a Fortress, that would mean there were 17 levels at this point in development, although whether all of them could be entered in this build has been seemingly lost to time.

 Interestingly, the prologue cutscene of Super Mario World: Super Mario Advance 2 ends with a shot of the first world as it appears in the in-game overworld before fading to a brown map-style drawing of it, after which the logo appears.